AzeTheWolf/funtime-gizmos/README.md

 ### List of Gizmos
 Below is a list of Gizmos with a short description.
 Each gizmo also has its dedicated readme inside its directory.

+1. [Desktop Trasher](src/desktopTrasher) - A tool that populates desktop with hard-to-remove files.

 ## License
 [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)